 A vacuum can be the normal operating conditions of a vessel (e.g. Vacuum Towers) or an occasional event for vessels normally operating under pressure.
 This can happen due to internal vapor or steam condensation, pumping out, gravity transfer of liquids, loss of heating and temperature changes, etc.

-In the first case, the vessel is designed to withstand full vacuum.
-In the second case, the designer can choose between specifying the vessel for full vacuum or providing a vacuum relief device (valve or liquid seal) which permits the entrance of air, inert gas, or fuel gas,etc., to prevent vacuum conditions.
+In the first case, the vessel is designed to withstand a full vacuum.
+In the second case, the designer can choose between specifying the vessel for full vacuum or providing a vacuum relief device (valve or liquid seal) that permits the entrance of air, inert gas, or fuel gas, etc., to prevent vacuum conditions.

 It is important to specify the actual temperature coincident with occasional vacuum conditions.
 This temperature may be appreciably lower than the normal operating temperature.
 Based on the pressure/temperature level when the occasional condition occurs, vessel specialists will check the wall thickness required, which may not have to be increased due to the lower temperature coincident with vacuum conditions.